- What Does an Architect Do?

 - Each individual is to submit an article of no more than 1000 words on a theme of their choice – whether a building or a book; an architect or a movement; both contemporary and historic subject matters will be considered.

-The submission will be presented in A4 format and identified only by the participants Submission ID Number on the top right corner of the first page.
-The submission can be emailed (email@example.com), or delivered to the RIAI Offices, 8 Merrion Square, Dublin 2 before Friday 19 June 2020.
+- The submission will be presented in A4 format and identified only by the participants Submission ID Number on the top right corner of the first page.
+The submission can be emailed in pdf format to (firstname.lastname@example.org), before Friday 18 June 2021.